logo

 It's best to save your files over a secure Wi-Fi connection, so you don't use up a lot of mobile data during the transfer.
 Once the backup is complete, you'll be able to move your settings and information to your new device.

-3. Know your Apple ID and other login information
+3. Know your Apple Account and other login information

 4. Unpair your iPhone from third-party devices and sign out of all accounts

-A few additional steps you'll want to take to ensure all your personal info is removed from your device:
+A few additional steps you'll want to take to make sure all your personal info is removed from your device:

 • Unpair or disconnect Bluetooth® devices like your smartwatch or wireless headphones.